 Features of IOInsight

-- The web-based user interface implemented by this disk monitoring tool makes it very easy to monitor your I/O devices for problems.
+- This disk monitoring tool’s web-based user interface makes it very easy to monitor your I/O devices for problems.

 - IOInsight allows users to choose which VMDK(Virtual Machine Disk) they want to monitor and troubleshoot.

 - It is useful for optimizing the overall performance of your virtual machines by identifying and solving storage bottlenecks.

 - IOInsight is often used for tuning the size and performance of block devices by professional VMware administrators.

 Performing regular checkups of vSphere data is essential if you want your enterprise clusters to keep running smoothly.
 The vRealize Log Insight tool is developed for this purpose.
 It is an industry-standard software for analyzing system logs and is very well-supported.

 If you’re a professional VMware administrator working with large-scale heterogeneous clusters, vRealize Log Insight can be one of the most useful additions in your toolkit.
 However, this tool is not free, like most of the tools mentioned here.